RaoulNoumbissi/Getting-and-cleaning-data-from-the-accelerometers-in-the-Samsung-Galaxy-S-smartphone/README.md

 **Data Description**

-The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
-Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
-The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data
+The experiments have been carried out with a group of 30 subjects.
+Each subject in the dataset performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) with a smartphone on their waist.
+The resulting dataset has been split into two sets: The training set contains 70% of the data, and the test set contains the other 30% of the data.
 **File Descrition**

   - run_analysis.R